What blinds are best for your living room?

 Secondly, they mostly use a completely different fabric set than the other fabric-based blinds, coming in a wide variety of unique patterns and colours that just ooze charm (well a lot of them ooze charm, some look like they’re trying a bit too hard (that isn’t their fault though, they’re under a lot of pressure (Or should I say tension?
 BOOM, triple bracket blind pun))).

 So, with all these gorgeous fabric blinds available, why should you even think about getting Venetians?
 A couple of reasons stand out.
 For the more frugal of you out there is the price; being cheaper than most other blinds apart from the cheapest rollers, Venetians are a great low-cost option to dress all your shamelessly naked windows.
 Another is the number of materials available to make them: the most common are Aluminium, which is cheap, light and impossible for Americans to pronounce.
 Or you’ve got wood/timber, which is classy, wider in the slat for greater light blocking ability and generally looks the business in your window.
 If you are still not sure, Venetians are also available in faux wood, which looks and feels identical to the timber but is moisture resistant and 100% waterproof.
-However, they are slightly heavier meaning it takes a little bit of muscle to reposition them, and if you are wanting a wood texture and colouring we would still recommend the real thing.
+However, they are slightly heavier meaning it takes a little bit of muscle to reposition them, and if you are wanting a wood texture and colouring we would still recommend real wooden blinds.

-Another perk of Venetians lies in their ability to moderate light - in other words, they serve as great blackout blinds.
+Another perk of Venetians lies in their ability to moderate light - in other words, they serve as great light control blinds.
 They can go from an almost complete blackout to being invisible from certain angles at the pull of a string.
 They are also crazy easy to clean, just give them a quick wipe and you’re done, unlike other blinds which need a bit more creativity and elbow grease.

 Finally, a highly underrated element of the Venetians is their sound.
 There is nothing more satisfying that illuminating a room with a quick Zzzing from your aluminium Venetian, or the gentle clattering from real wooden blinds.